 The Hosting CSE shall send a notification response to the <subscription> resource Hosting CSE.

-Aggregate notifications using the time window mechanism indicated by timeWindowType attribute of the <crossResourceSubscription> resource to determine if a cross-resource notification shall be issued:
+Aggregate notifications using the time window mechanism indicated by the timeWindowType attribute of the <crossResourceSubscription> resource to determine if a cross-resource notification shall be issued:

-a) The Hosting CSE shall store the received notification until the current time window expires.
-When the current time window expires, the Hosting CSE shall discard stored notifications:
+a) The Hosting CSE shall store the received notifications until the current time window expires.

+7) When the current time window expires, the Hosting CSE shall perform the following steps:

+a)Start a new time window:

 i) If timeWindowType is PERIODICWINDOW then a new time window shall be started when the current time window expires.

 ii) If timeWindowType is SLIDINGWINDOW then a new time window shall be started when the next notification is received.

+The hosting CSE shall check the following conditions to determine if a notification shall be generated:

-When notifications from all target <subscription> resources occur within the required time window the Hosting CSE shall compose a cross-resource notification in a notification data object with type m2m:notification:
+when the eventEvaluationMode attribute is missing or set to “ALL_EVENTS_PRESENT” and notifications from all target <subscription> resources occurred within the required time window, or

+when the eventEvaluationMode attribute is set to “ALL_OR_SOME_EVENTS_PRESENT” and notifications from at least one <subscription> resource occurred within the required time window, or

+when the eventEvaluationMode attribute is set to “ALL_OR_SOME_EVENTS_MISSING” and notifications from none or many, but not all, <subscription> resources occurred within the required time window, or

+when the eventEvaluationMode attribute is set to “ALL_EVENTS_MISSING” and no notification from the target <subscription> resources occurred within the required time window, or

+when the eventEvaluationMode attribute is set to “SOME_EVENTS_MISSING” and notifications from at least one, but not all, <subscription> resources occurred within the required time window,

-Set the subscriptionReference element to the URI of the <crossResourceSubscription> resource.
+If any of the above conditions is true, then the hosting CSE shall compose a cross-resource notification in a notification data object with type m2m:notification:Set the subscriptionReference element to the URI of the <crossResourceSubscription> resource.

 If the expirationCounter attribute is set, then it shall be decreased by one when the Originator successfully sends the Notify request primitive.
 If the counter equals to zero ('0'), the corresponding <crossResourceSubscription> resource shall be deleted as described in 7.4.58.2.4.